Enrolled Agent/ Certified Tax Resolution Consultant.

 Recently a taxpayer called my office in New Hope, Minnesota and he wants to pay the tax debt owed but does not want to pay the penalties and interest associated with the tax debt.
-I had to explain to him that not all penalties qualifies for a relief and that other factors have to be considered.
+I had to explain to him that not all penalties qualify for a relief and that other factors have to be considered.
 It is difficult to remove penalties and interest but there are certain penalties eligible for a tax relief.
-The IRS penalties that are eligible relief include the following
+The IRS penalties that are eligible relief include the following:

 Failure to file a tax return: The failure -to-file penalty is normally 4.5 percent of the unpaid taxes for each month or part of a month that a tax return is late.
 It will not exceed 25 percent of your unpaid taxes.
 For example, you forgot to file an extension and filed your tax return on December 20th 2XXX that was due in April 15th 2XXX and you owe $2000 in upaid taxes.
 The IRS will assess a failure to file penalty of 4.5% on each month you did not file.
 In this case, May to October you will be assessed the 4.5% penalty until the penalty reaches the 25% on the $2000 owed.